 MLP will deviate from this.
 MLP discloses all legally required information with its candidate proposals to the Annual General Meeting.
 Indeed, MLP has already published the CVs of members of the Supervisory Board.
-However, sufficient clarification has yet to be provided in the legal discussion as to whether the ruling to include a CV with all candidate proposals submitted to the Annual General Meeting applies only to the resolution on the election of shareholders' representatives or also employees' representatives and which information specifically needs to be included in the CVs in order to provide information on the respective candidate's knowledge, expertise and experience.
-Moreover, including CVs with the candidate proposals on the agenda increases the risk of disputes regarding the election of members to the Supervisory Board.
-From MLP's perspective, posting the corresponding CVs on the homepage should therefore be considered sufficient.
+However, sufficient clarification has yet to be provided in the legal discussion as to whether the ruling to include a CV with all candidate proposals submitted to the Annual General Meeting applies only to the resolution on election of shareholders' representatives or also employees' representatives and which information specifically needs to be included in the CVs in order to provide information on the respective candidate's knowledge, expertise and experience.
+In addition to this, including CVs with the candidate proposals on the agenda increases the risk of disputes regarding the election of members to the Supervisory Board.
+From MLP's perspective, posting the corresponding CVs on the homepage should therefore be seen as sufficient.

-MLP therefore declares it will deviate from this recommendation at present, in the financial years 2020 and 2021.
+MLP therefore declares it will deviate from this recommendation in the financial year 2021 and also in the financial year 2022.